The Impact of iOS 14 and Facebook Advertising

-In June, Apple announced a new policy update as part of iOS 14 expected to take full effect in January 2021; Facebook has criticized the update, asserting that Apple made this policy update unilaterally without industry alignment, resulting in policies that are harmful for businesses that rely on Facebook advertising.
+In June 2020, Apple announced a new policy update as part of iOS 14.
+The update was initially expected to take full effect in January 2021; Facebook has criticized the update, asserting that Apple made this policy update unilaterally without industry alignment, resulting in policies that are harmful to businesses that rely on Facebook advertising.
+Despite the criticism from Facebook and others, the update is now becoming a reality, expected to roll out to users starting the week of April 25th.

 The main policy update in question is called the App Tracking Transparency (ATT) framework.
 This requires all apps in the Apple Store to show the below prompt to users on devices running iOS 14, asking for permission to track their data.